AgoraIO/Advanced-Video/Custom-Media-Device/Agora-Custom-Media-Device-Android/README.md

 2, Use both local video and Camera as the data source, source can be local played and sent to the remote, and the source can be switched.

-A tutorial demo for Agora Video SDK can be found here: [Agora-Android-Tutorial-1to1](https://github.com/AgoraIO/Agora-Android-Tutorial-1to1)
+A tutorial demo for Agora Video SDK can be found here: [Agora-Android-Tutorial-1to1](https://github.com/AgoraIO/Basic-Video-Call/tree/master/One-to-One-Video/Agora-Android-Tutorial-1to1)

-You can find share screen demo for Android with old APIs here: [Agora-Screen-Sharing-Android](https://github.com/AgoraIO/Agora-Screen-Sharing-Android)
+You can find share screen demo for Android with old APIs here: [Agora-Screen-Sharing-Android](https://github.com/AgoraIO/Advanced-Video/tree/master/Screensharing/Agora-Screen-Sharing-Android)

-You can find demo for iOS here: [Agora-Custom-Media-Device-iOS](https://github.com/AgoraIO/Agora-Custom-Media-Device-iOS)

 ### Create an Account and Obtain an App ID
 In order to build and run the sample application you must obtain an App ID: